Duncanswilson/q-routing-protocol/python src/thoughts.md

     - Pull the most recent version of Open AI's gym repo and read over their introduction documentation and this q learning agent https://github.com/openai/gym/blob/master/examples/agents/tabular_q_agent.py and a general reference to the example agents in their repo can be found here: https://github.com/openai/gym/blob/master/docs/agents.md.

     - Touch base with Duncan about what state the simulator environment is in and start developing the q learning agent class, based off of the one linked above.
+This will involve creating a class out of the shitty implementation I did in learn.py. def rely on the stuff in the gym repo and the C simulator more than what I wrote.

     - If the agent is easy and we're really ahead on time projections, it would be cool to make a visualization of the problem (like the other gym envs have) possibly start looking into doing this?